sepnyc/pd-javascript/outline.md

 - Manipulate elements on a web page with JavaScript
 - Add an interactive feature to an existing web page using JavaScript

-## Lesson 1: Programming Language Basics
+## Session 1: Programming Language Basics

 ##### Outline